The Latest Developments in Opiate Withdrawal Treatmentby baladmin | April 15, 2013

 All detox should be medically-monitored.
 With the involvement of a trained medical professional, the body’s operation of ridding itself of the opiate, or combination of substances, can be carried out more smoothly.

-Certain medications seem to help with the (extreme) flu-like withdrawal systems, and at the appropriate dose, minimize the recreational “high” that users become accustomed to while abusing opiate medications (or heroin)
+Certain medications seem to help with the flu-like withdrawal systems, and at the appropriate dose, do not also get the detoxing individual high.

-Suboxone (or buprenorphine), naltrexone, and methadone are all semi-synthetic opiates that have been used for years to treat opiate withdrawal.
+Suboxone, or buprenorphine, naltrexone, and methadone, all semi-synthetic opiates, have been used for years to treat opiate withdrawal.
 The effectiveness of using one opiate to cure the cravings for another opiate is controversial.
 With various opinions on whether the substitution works more like a crutch, or whether it keeps the addict using, is constantly up for debate.

 On his show, Celebrity Rehab, Dr. Drew Pinsky used suboxone to help opiate addicts detox, but only during the detoxification process.
 His clients are then tapered off, and remain sober for the remainder of rehab.